-These easy homemade cinnamon apple muffins are delicious, soft and flavorful.
+These easy homemade cinnamon apple muffins recipe are delicious, soft and flavorful.
 They are lightly spiced and made with fresh grated apple, making them incredibly moist.
 See below for variations with zucchini, carrot and oatmeal!

 Our favorite way to eat them is with some cut up fruit and scrambled eggs, but sometimes we just have muffins for breakfast.
 We also love to wash it down with an energizing caffeine free Beetroot Latte.
-If I feel like making them healthier, I'll add grated carrot and oats, which also tastes amazing (see below for directions on Variations) Check out our fabulous blueberry muffins here and our lemon summer squash muffins here!
+If I feel like making them more nutritious, I'll add grated carrot and oats, which also tastes amazing (see below for directions on Variations) Check out our fabulous blueberry muffins here and our lemon summer squash muffins here!

 - all-purpose flour

 - grated granny smith apple

 These are pretty straightforward and simple to make.
 Preheat the oven to 375*F. Start by peeling and grating granny smith apples.
 1 large apple or 2 small should be enough.
 Next, combine the flour, sugar, cinnamon, salt and baking powder together in a medium sized bowl.
 Whisk and set to the side.
 In a different bowl add the milk, eggs and melted butter and whisk until eggs are well mixed.
 Stir in the grated apple to the liquid mixture.

 Pour the liquid mixture into the dry mixture and mix by folding.
 Fold using a fork.
 Start from the bottom and fold up and over the top.
 Be very careful not to over mix.
 Over mixing will cause tough, pointy muffins.
 Folding slowly and carefully will prevent over mixing.

 Pour into a lined muffin tin.
 Bake at 375* F for 18-25 minutes.
 The muffins will be just starting to turn golden.
 A toothpick inserted into the middle should come out clean.
 Enjoy!